 Enormous glacial erratics rest within a mixed hardwood forest located in the westerly section of Dogtown Common.
 Visitors can enjoy views of Goose Cove Reservoir in fall.

-The Carter Reservation is a great place to study the glacial geology of New England.
-This land is among the final resting places for rocky debris left behind by melting glaciers over 10,000 years ago.
-Today, many huge boulders, which were dragged south from as far away as Newfoundland, still look as if they have just dropped from the sky onto a foreign land.
+The Carter Reservation offers a great lesson in the glacial geology of New England.
+As part of the terminal moraine that comprises all of Cape Ann, this land is among the final resting places for rocky debris left behind by melting glaciers over 10,000 years ago.

 In the mid-1700s, this region was the most populous and prosperous in early Gloucester.
 As residents moved to the coastline in the mid-1800s, some widows of fishermen and soldiers did stay, keeping dogs for protection and company.
 Eventually these residents passed on; their dogs became feral, and the area became known as Dogtown.

 0.5 miles of moderate terrain with connecting trails.

 A dense woodland with mature white pine and hardwood forest.
 A wetland and stream skirt the trail, fertile ground for lady slippers and Canada mayflower in May and June.

 The forest canopy offers a great place to look for woodpeckers and migratory songbirds.
 The vernal pools beckon the adventurous seeking salamanders and frogs in early spring.